verticalstrategy/eslint-config-rise/README.md

 ESLint configurations used by us in Rise, we thought you might love them too.

 ## Install
-`yarn add --dev eslint @rise-digital/eslint-config-rise`
+`yarn add --dev eslint prettier @rise-digital/eslint-config-rise`

 ## Configurations